Considerations for cover and interior art submissions.

 Save the original work in the application's native format: .xcf, .psd, .svg, or .ai respectively.

-(That's your "source file" or your "working copy."
-You don't send us this.)Export the work to a .jpg image at our suggested 1800 x 2700 pixels in size or larger.
+Export the work to a .jpg image at our suggested pixels sizes (see above) or larger.
 If you send a somewhat larger image, it gives us more flexibility.
-(Set the image to 300 dpi as well, though this is less relevant.)

 If photographing the work with your phone camera: